 - The nursing staff on the ward will advise you before you go home whether your dressing is splash proof or not.
-Please avoid getting the dressing excessively wet in the shower, as this will increase your risk of getting a wound infection. - A non-slip bath mat is recommended. - After leaving hospital, it is advisable to have someone living with you or close to you, who is willing to help with everyday tasks such as showering. - If you notice any continuous discharge or ooze from your wound, please contact the ward you stayed on or your consultant orthopaedic surgeon.
+Please avoid getting the dressing excessively wet in the shower, as this will increase your risk of getting a wound infection. - You must not have a bath until your stitches or clips are removed and the wound is completely healed. - You may have a bath when you can safely get in and out of the bath without the risk of slipping or falling. - A non-slip bath mat is recommended. - After leaving hospital, it is advisable to have someone living with you or close to you, who is willing to help with everyday tasks such as showering. - If you notice any continuous discharge or ooze from your wound, please contact the ward you stayed on or your consultant orthopaedic surgeon.